Rafael Nadal: 2015: Continued struggles

-2016: Olympic doubles gold medal
+2016: Olympic doubles gold

 Nadal lost to Djokovic in straight sets in the final in Doha.
 This was their 47th match, after which Djokovic led their head-to-head with 24 matches won.
 At the Australian Open, Nadal lost in five sets to Fernando Verdasco in round one (his first opening round exit at the Australian Open).

 Nadal at the 2016 Rio Olympics.

 In April he won his 28th Masters title in Monte Carlo.
 He won his 17th ATP 500 in Barcelona, winning the trophy for the ninth time in his career.
 At Madrid, he lost to Murray in the semi-final.
 At Italian Open he lost in the quarterfinals to Djokovic in straight sets.

 At the French Open, he became the eighth male player in tennis history to record 200 Grand Slam match wins when he won his second round match.
 Following the victory, Nadal had to withdraw from competition owing to a left wrist injury initially suffered during the Madrid Open, handing Marcel Granollers a walkover into the fourth round.
 The same wrist injury forced him to withdraw from the 2016 Wimbledon Championships.
 At the Rio 2016 Olympics, Nadal achieved 800 career wins with his quarterfinal victory over the Brazilian Thomaz Bellucci.
 Partnering Marc López, he won the gold medal in men's doubles event for Spain by defeating Romania's Florin Mergea and Horia Tecau in the final.
 This made Nadal the second man in the Open Era to have won gold medals in both singles and doubles.
 Nadal lost the bronze medal match in men's singles to Kei Nishikori.

 At the US Open Nadal advanced to the fourth round but was defeated by 24th seed Lucas Pouille in 5 sets.
 The defeat meant that 2016 was the first year since 2004 in which Nadal had failed to reach a Grand Slam quarter-final.
 After losing in the second round of the Shanghai Masters, he ended his 2016 season.